Personal Project | UX Design Process

 Telling yourself you want to start a new healthy habit is easy, but actually getting started and continuing on the pathway to improving your lifestyle is really hard.

-How might someone like Clara retain and build upon habits over time successfully?
+How might we help someone like Clara retain and build upon habits over time successfully?

 I looked into the top five top goal-making/life-planning apps including Goals on Track, Coach.Me, Good Habits, Balanced, and Strides.